YOUR GUIDE TO RESIDENTIAL PROPANE-POWERED GENERATORS

 LPG: OVERVIEW and FACTS

-Why propane?
-As we all know, it's difficult to store large amount of gasoline for a long time because it evaporates under normal conditions.
+As we all know, it's difficult to store large amount of gasoline because it evaporates under normal conditions.
 About a century ago, scientists discovered that several gases could be changed into liquids and stored in bottles.
 The most abundant of those gases was propane.
 Nowadays, it is sold as liquefied petroleum gas (also referred to as LP-gas or LPG), and is widely used for heating homes and for operating various equipment.

 Technically speaking, propane is a hydrocarbon C3H8.
 It is a colorless gas, which for practical use is produced as a by-product of both natural gas processing and crude oil refining.
 Commercial LPG normally also contains butane, propylene (5% maximum) and an odorant.
 It is a popular choice of fuel because of its very low boiling point of -42 °C. LPG vaporizes once it is released from a pressurized container, so no carburetor or other vaporizing device is required.
 LPG can be stored as a compressed liquid in steel containers with the sizes ranging from small 5 lbs BBQ cylinders to huge 4500 lbs stationary tanks.
 Large tanks can be installed above ground near the house, as well as underground.
 When you buy a new container be sure it is purged to ensure that there are no water and gas contaminants present.